asyks/contact-api/README.md

 I decided to go with a sqlite in-memory database, as it seemed to be an easy and reliable way to create a persistent (between app restarts) datastore that does not write to the filesystem.
-I stuck with a single model/table for Contact, the fields are:
+I stuck with a single model/table for Contact, with no unique fields.
+The fields of the Contact model are:

   * id -  primary key
   * active - bool, stores delete status, if True the record is hidden from views